20 Healthy Sandwich Recipes That Will Make You Swoon

-Whether or not you enjoyed your brown bag lunches when you were a kid, there's just something about holding a sandwich in your two hands and chomping into it.
-Even as adults, peanut butter and jelly and ham and cheese sandwiches hold a special place in the hearts of many people.
-Not only is a sandwich easy to throw together and simple to pack up, they also taste amazing and could be made with pretty much any ingredients sitting in your fridge.
+Whether or not you enjoyed your brown bag lunches when you were a kid, there’s just something about holding a sandwich in your two hands and chomping into it.
+Even as adults, peanut butter and jelly or ham and cheese sandwiches hold a special place in the hearts of many people.
+Not only are sammies easy to throw together and simple to pack up, but they also taste amazing and could be made with pretty much any ingredients sitting in your fridge.
 To build up a creation that will have your taste buds dancing, all it takes are a couple slices of bread and fillings, some guidance from these recipes, and your imagination.
-So, get excited for the lunch hour to roll around with one of these 20 sammies.
+So, get excited for the lunch hour to roll around with one of these 20 healthy sandwiches.
 From sweet to savory, our curated list is packing in some major nutrients—without skimping in the flavor department.

 Before you bite into these recipes, we suggest you always be mindful of these five helpful tips.